 IT’S ART, NOT TRASH

-lemonstrash, make art.
+When life gives you lemons trash, make art.
 Tim Noble and Sue Webster seem to be doing just that.
 This makes me realize that everything one might need is already there at your feet.
-All that’s needed is inspiration and a change of perception.“I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world.” – Albert Einstein
+All that’s needed is inspiration and a change of perception.

 by Robert Shaw West Brand Futurist The Republik Companies Chairman/CEO